forked-from-1kasper/hask/README.md

 typeclasses for your ADTs, it is adviseable to use `deriving` to automagically generate instances rather than defining them manually.

-Defining your own typeclasses is pretty easy--take a look at `help(Typeclass)` and look at the typeclasses defined in `Data.Functor` and `Data.Num` to see how it's done.
+Defining your own typeclasses is pretty easy—take a look at `help(Typeclass)` and look at the typeclasses defined in `Data.Functor` and `Data.Num` to see how it's done.

 ### Operator sections